April 14, 2026

 This is one of several projects supporting economic expansion and changing energy needs near Lake of the Ozarks.
 To learn more about Smart Energy Plan upgrades in your area, visit Ameren.com/Reliability.

-New switchgear supports improved reliability for 3,400 customers
+Substation upgrade supports reliability for Scott County customers